cltl/GRaSP/examples/history/README.md

 Simplified versions of the following statements were used for the use case.
 Illustrative examples and (partial) worked out representations in GRaSP will be added step by step.

+* Picture 1 (found under examples/pictures/DeWittResponsible)

+This provides a simplified representation of the difference in stance of whether the Prince of Orange and the authorities in The Hague were responsible for the murder.
+The extent of responsibility is underspecified in this illustration (an example of difference in viewpoint here will follow) and can vary from direct involvement in the murder to responsible by lack of preventing it.
+The example illustrates:

+1) the difference in sources claiming there is some responsibility through the attribution value fact:POS by either the prince or the authorities and the claim there was no responsibility what so ever (`complete innocence'), through the value fact:NEG.
+2) the difference in claims of who is involved/associated with an event.
+One source mentions the responsibility of the prince, but not the authorities.
+The second mentions the authorities, but not the prince.
+The third mentions both explicitly.

+Note that we can also consider (and represent) the responsibility of the authorities in general as one event and that of the prince as another.
+This avoids the use of named graphs.
+Each approach has its advantages.
+The alternative will appear in future examples.

+The text (original in Dutch, partially followed by translations)

 %1) Fruin: 'Op grond daarvan concludeerde Fruin dat het vertrek van de ruiters voldoende gemotiveerd was en de gruwelijke gevolgen daarvan onmogelijk waren te voorzien.
 Hij kwam tot `volkomen vrijspraak' van de betrokken autoriteiten, inclusief 'Zijn Hoogheid in persoon'.

+Translation: 'On this basis, Fruin concluded that the departure of the cavalry was motivated sufficiently and the horrible consequences of this could not have possibly been foreseen.
+He came to 'complete acquittance' of the authorities involved, including `His Highness in person'.

 %2) Van der Aa: DAA, deel 20: 'In weerwil der smeekingen van zijne dochter en vrienden begaf hij zich naar de gevangenpoort, waar heen men hem gelokt had, en welhaast volgde een tooneel, dat zoowel de Haagsche bevolking die het aanrichtte, als de Haagsche regering die het toeliet, tot onuitwischbare schande strekt.'